 Creature Control removes and relocates trapped animals at least ten miles away from their original location.
 We transfer them miles away because it is outside of their standard radius to scavenge for food, ensuring the same animal will not be able to find its way back to your home or yard.

 Occasionally, it is necessary to put down a trapped animal.
 For example, animals who suffer from distemper must be euthanized.
-When Creature Control does put down an animal, our technicians only use humane methods approved by the Colorado Department of Natural Resources and the corresponding Wyoming DNR.
+When Creature Control does put down an animal, our technicians only use humane methods approved by the Colorado Department of Natural Resources.

 Creature Control aims to live trap as much as possible; however, certain animals require kill trapping.
 Animals considered “trap-shy” are those who have been trapped and released too many times and have learned not to enter them.
 Groundhogs and raccoons are the most common pests who have learned to avoid any device resembling a trap.
 Our technicians will only recommend a kill trap if we cannot live trap your nuisance wildlife animal in a timely manner.
 When circumstances necessitate an animal’s death, Creature Control strives to do so as humanely as possible.

 Mice, rats, and other small rodents are not trapped at all but are dealt with using an application of rodenticide.
 There is no applicable or effective method for removing a mouse or rat infestation by live trapping.